 8. The personification and deification of various elements in reality and in the human psyche, serve different needs in human existence.
 On a general level these needs may be political, social or ethical, but on a personal level they may be related to religious feelings, passion for mysticism, longing for a certain authority, or motivation for understanding.
 From the heterosophical point of view, metaphorical deification may have a positive effect on the mental work that one does with himself/herself, and on his/her experience in the world and connection with nature and the surrounding environment.

 9. Nothing is ontologically sacred.
 Sacredness, like gods and like other categories of reality and imagination, is a human matter that requires the acknowledgement of the individuals concerned.
 As in other cases, sacredness might be a tool of oppression (only certain individuals have access to the sacred, sacredness produces hierarchies, etc.), but it can also be an empowering tool and a generator of meaning in the world.
 Those who walk the path of Heterosophy, are aware that sacredness is in the realm of imagination (and the stories we tell ourselves), but recognize its potential power, like with other faculties of the imagination, such as dreams, suggestions, and hallucinations.

 10. The way one works with the deities and maintains his/her relationships with them, is solely related to his/her attitude towards the internal units that make up his/her mental structure.
 By nature as metaphorical beings, gods do not oversee or supervise, nor they hear prayers or fulfill any wishes, unless the human psyche allows them to do so.
-Even then - miracles, magic and witchcraft are all just what physics, chemistry and biology allow - there is nothing that is above nature.
+Even then - miracles, magic and witchcraft are all just what physics, chemistry, biology and psychology allow - there is nothing that is above nature.